phalcon/documentation/docs/tutorial-vokuro.md

 php -S localhost:8080 -t public/ .htrouter.php
 ```

 The above command will start serving the site for `localhost` at the port `8080`.
 You can change those settings to suit your needs.
-Alternatively you can set up your site in Apache or nginX using a virtual host.
+Alternatively, you can set up your site in Apache or nginX using a virtual host.
 Please consult the relevant documentation on how to set up a virtual host for these web servers.

 ### Docker
 In the `resources` folder you will find a `Dockerfile` which allows you to quickly set up the environment and run the application.
 To use the `Dockerfile` we need to decide the name of our dockerized application.
 For the purposes of this tutorial, we will use `phalcon-tutorial-vokuro`.